aahnik/tgcf/README.md

 **Replace the above values with the actual values for your telegram account.**

-After this you need to fill up the `config.ini` file with your forwarding configurations.
+After this you need to create and fill up the `config.ini` file with your forwarding configurations.

 ## Note